projectcalico/calico/reference/architecture/design/l3-interconnect-fabric.md

 ### The *AS Per Rack* model

-This model is the closest to the model suggested by [IETF RFC 7938](https://tools.ietf.org/search/rfc7938).
+This model is the closest to the model suggested by {% include open-new-window.html text='IETF RFC 7938' url='https://tools.ietf.org/search/rfc7938' %}.

 As mentioned earlier, there are two versions of this model, one with an set of Ethernet planes interconnecting the ToR switches, and the other